-These shortcut King Cake banana pancakes are light and fluffy and perfect for Mardi Gras breakfast on their own with maple syrup.
+These shortcut King Cake Pancakes are made with pancake mix and bananas!
+They are perfect for breakfast on their own with maple syrup.
 BUT!
-For Pancake Day, drizzle some simple icing over a short stack and sprinkle gold, purple and green sanding sugar over the top for a memorable breakfast or brinner this Fat Tuesday.
+For Mardi Gras and Fat Tuesday, drizzle some simple icing over a short stack and sprinkle gold, purple and green sanding sugar over the top for a memorable breakfast or brinner.

-What is King Cake and King Cake Pancakes?
+What are King Cake Pancakes and King Cake?

 Southern Living describes exactly what is a King Cake here: Their take on it is a king cake is made of a rich, brioche dough and a wide array of fillings, such as cinnamon, chocolate, and cream cheese.
 Iced with a glaze and sprinkles, which are usually gold, green, and purple.